 However, excluding major sales, it’s hard to find a good front-loader for under $600.
 Top-loaders look mighty tempting when you can find them on sale for under $400.

-Some manufacturers are more outspoken about it than others, but the consensus from several we’ve spoken to is that front-loaders win in cleaning power and efficiency, especially when it comes to water use.
-The Energy Star program’s findings bear this out as well.
 The American Cleaning Institute (ACI) has found that most people unhappy with their front-loaders’ performance are actually misusing HE laundry detergent.
 When it comes to front-loaders, there can be some new quirks if you’ve used top-loaders your whole life, including learning to dial back the detergent.
 But if front-loaders fit your appliance-buying budget, they definitely have some major advantages over their water-loving counterparts.